To learn how to use the new content editor with the Media Library, go here: WordPress Gutenberg: The Ultimate Guide For Non-Technical WordPress Users

 Note: Some media settings such as specifying the size of thumbnail images and options for the location and structure of the media upload directory (where your media files are stored) are controlled in your WordPress Media Settings.

-How To Use The WordPress Media Library: Tutorial
+How To Use The WordPress Media Library: Step-By-Step Tutorial

 You can upload and store various types of media files in your WordPress Media Library …